Scopes

 --basic --user "{clientId}:{clientSecret}" \

-In this request, we limit the token scope to view_published_products, manage_my_orders, and manage_my_profile.
+In this request, the scope parameter limits the token scope to view_published_products, manage_my_orders, and manage_my_profile.
+The full password flow example request is in the HTTP API authorization reference.

 For optimal security and control in commercetools, explicitly define required API scopes during the authentication process.
 Never rely solely on pre-configured scope limits within your API Client.
-This practice ensures the token receives the correct permissions, regardless of API Client settings.
-Although scope validation after authentication is possible, proactively defining them during authentication enhances security.
+Defining scopes during authentication ensures the token receives the correct permissions, regardless of API Client settings.
+Although scope validation after authentication is possible, proactively defining scopes during authentication enhances security.
 Your application should always verify the presence of necessary scopes and handle any discrepancies as errors.
-This approach offers consistent protection.
-Even if you later replace an API Client with one configured for broader access, the scopes granted to the token remain restricted to those initially defined.
+Proactive scope definition offers consistent protection.
+Even if you later replace an API Client with broader access, the token's scopes remain restricted to those initially defined.

-If you use the scope query parameter, it can be tracked in your version control system, giving you additional insight into changes over time.
-Your version control system might also allow you to configure alerts for changes to specific files, such as those that contain scope definitions.
-This gives you real-time visibility when a potentially sensitive change occurs.
+If you use the scope query parameter, scope definitions can be tracked in your version control system.
+Your version control system might also allow you to configure alerts for changes to files that contain scope definitions.
+Version-controlled scope definitions give you real-time visibility when a potentially sensitive change occurs.

-Additionally, if you specify a scope in the scope query parameter that is not available on the API Client, the authentication server returns a 400 invalid_scope error.
-At this point, you can log the error and have your logging system send an alert to notify you of the problem.
-This approach is more straightforward than manually checking the list of scopes returned from a successful token grant, as capturing and logging errors is preferable to debugging silent errors.
+If you specify a scope in the scope query parameter that is not available on the API Client, the authentication server returns a 400 invalid_scope error.
+You can log the error and have your logging system send an alert.
+Capturing scope errors is more straightforward than manually checking the scopes returned from a successful token grant.

 User types and scenarios

 When creating tokens for users, you need to define the primary user types, the actions these user types will take, and the corresponding scopes.
-Once defined, you can create a single API Client for all of these user types and grant a token with the appropriate scopes using the scopes query parameter.
+Once defined, you can create a single API Client for all user types.
+Grant a token with the appropriate scopes using the scope query parameter.
+For the complete list of available scopes and their descriptions, see Scopes.

-If you choose to use the client credentials flow instead of the password or anonymous flow for your frontend integration, you will need to consider how similar flows map to your session management solution.
-This also means implementing user-specific access control to restrict access to resources that belong to users, such as Carts, Orders, and Shopping Lists.
+If you use the client credentials flow for your frontend integration, consider how it maps to your session management solution.
+The client credentials flow also requires implementing user-specific access control to restrict access to resources like Carts, Orders, and Shopping Lists.

 The following user types contain scope suggestions.
 Each Composable Commerce implementation is unique and may need slightly different scopes.
 When creating tokens on behalf of users, always grant the least amount of scopes necessary.